 The default map system for Apple products, and the second most popular maps application among mobile users, after Google Maps.

-Local SEO should target Apple Maps alongside Google Maps through Google My Business, and Bing Maps through Microsoft.
+Local SEO should target Apple Maps alongside Google Maps through Google Business Profile (formerly known as Google My Business), and Bing Maps through Microsoft.

 Average star rating

 The rating that shows up next to a business listing on any directory that features business reviews, such as Yelp and Google.

 The review score is calculated from user ratings and a variety of other factors, and after someone leaves a new review, it may take up to two weeks to get an updated review score.

 Bing Places for Business

 A free tool for businesses to appear in Bing search engine results, as well as in Cortana results.

 It’s suitable for businesses with storefronts, chains with multiple locations, or service providers without a physical store.

 Want to know more?
 Check out our dedicated guide to Bing Places for Business.

 Adding, changing, or deleting data for more than one business/citation/location at the same time.